pythonioncoder/Fit-Form-AI/README.md

 >Fit Form AI is currently in active development. iOS and Android app not implemented yet.
 Check below for the latest updates.

 ## Usage
-Simply open the .ipynb in Google Colab
+Simply open the .ipynb in Google Colab and run!